Mechanising G\"odel-L\"ob provability logic in HOL Light: Axiomatizing GL

-We therefore left the proof search to the HOL Light toolbox as much as possible.
+We, therefore, left the proof search to the HOL Light toolbox as much as possible.
 Unfortunately, we have to express mixed feelings about the general experience.
-In most cases, relying on the automation tools of this specific proof assistant did indeed save our time and resources when trying to give a formal proof in $\mathbb{GL}$.
-Nevertheless, there has been a number of $\mathbb{GL}$-lemmas for proving which those automation tools did not reveal useful at all.
-In those cases, actually, we had to perform a tentative search of the specific instances of axioms from which deriving the lemmas,\footnote{The HOL Light tactics for first-order reasoning \texttt{MESON} and \texttt{METIS} were unable, for example, to instantiate autonomously the obvious middle formula for the transitivity of an implication, or even the specific formulas of a schema to apply to the goal in order to rewrite it.} so that interactive proving them had advantages as well as traditional instruments of everyday mathematicians.
+In most cases, relying on this specific proof assistant's automation tools did save our time and resources when trying to give a formal proof in $\mathbb{GL}$.
+Nevertheless, those automation tools did not turn out to be helpful at all in proving some $\mathbb{GL}$-lemmas.
+In those cases, we had to search for the specific instances of axioms from which deriving the lemmas,\footnote{The HOL Light tactics for first-order reasoning \texttt{MESON} and \texttt{METIS} were unable, for example, to instantiate autonomously the obvious middle formula for the transitivity of an implication, or even the specific formulas of a schema to apply to the goal in order to rewrite it.} so that interactive proving them had advantages as well as traditional instruments of everyday mathematicians.

-Just to stress the general point: it is clearly possible -- and actually useful in general -- to rely on the resources of HOL Light to develop formal proofs both \emph{about} and \emph{within} an axiomatic calculus for a specific logic, in particular when the lemmas of the object system have relevance or practical utility for mechanizing (meta-)results on it; however, these very resources -- and, as far as we can see, the tools of any other general proof assistant -- do not look peculiarly satisfactory for pursuing investigations on derivability within axiomatic systems.
+To stress the general point: it is possible -- and valuable in general -- to rely on the resources of HOL Light to develop formal proofs both \emph{about} and \emph{within} an axiomatic calculus for a specific logic, in particular when the lemmas of the object system have relevance or practical utility for mechanising (meta-)results on it; however, these very resources -- and, as far as we can see, the tools of any other general proof assistant -- do not look particularly satisfactory for pursuing investigations on derivability within axiomatic systems.